Shuvapandit/grocery-shop/README.md

 ## Live link of our Project:

-## About our Project
+# About our Project
 ## Project Features and Functionality.
 ## Project Features
-* This is a Grocery Inventory Website.
+* This is a Grocery Inventory serverside Website.
 * Go-Grocery owner can update/delete their products .
-## Project  Functionality.
+## Project  Functionalites.
 * We use React as a Library .
 * We use Bootstrap as a css framework for Design our website.
-* We use firebase for login reg validation.
+* We use firebase for login/Register validation.
 * we use mongodb as our backend database.
 * We use tostify .